ayvajs/ayvajs-docs/tutorials/ayva-stroker-lite.md

 </style>
 Features:

-- Create, import, and export your own custom multiaxis strokes.
+- Create, import, and export your own custom multiaxis strokes with variations.
 - Run any <a href="https://ayvajs.github.io/ayvajs-docs/tutorial-behavior-api-tempest-stroke.html" target="_blank">TempestStroke</a> in Ayva's library.
 - Change the speed (bpm) of the currently running stroke.
 - Enter Free Play mode where strokes are randomly selected according to user preferences.
 - Set the duration range for random strokes.
 - Smooth transitions between strokes.
 - Set the duration range for transitions.
+- Set the bpm range.
-- Set the bpm range (the speed of the next stroke is randomly selected).
+- Set the bpm to change continuously or only on transitions to the next stroke.
 - Enable default twist movements.
 - Choose what strokes to include in Free Play mode.
 - Set device output limits.